stuti1609/Power-Bi-Dashboard/README.md

 # Power-Bi-Dashboard
-I have a created a dashboard using Power BI, which shows the different crimes happening in chicago.
+I have a created a dashboard using Power BI, which shows the sales andcost of making green beverages.